Progress Party (Norway)

-The Progress Party focuses on law and order, downsizing the bureaucracy and the public sector; the FrP self-identifies as an economic liberal party which competes with the left to represent the workers of Norway.
+The Progress Party focuses on law and order, downsizing the bureaucracy and the public sector; the FrP identifies as an economic liberal party which competes with the left to represent the workers of Norway.
 The party has officially opposed Norwegian membership in the European Union since 2016, after having been neutral on the issue before.
 The Progress Party calls for a strict immigration policy, integration of immigrants and for the removal of illegal immigrants or foreigners who commit crimes.
-During its time in coalition government from 2013, the party oversaw the creation of a Minister for Integration and increased the process of deporting failed aslyum seekers or migrants with criminal convictions.
-It has been described as anti-immigration; nevertheless, the FrP also supports free migration to and from the European Union through the European Economic Community as well as helping refugees through the United Nations Convention Relating to the Status of Refugees.
-After the 2022 Russian invasion of Ukraine, the Progress Party has been positive to receiving the Ukrainians who became refugees due to the conflict.
+During its time in coalition government from 2013, the party oversaw the creation of a Minister for Integration and increased the process of deporting failed asylum seekers or migrants with criminal convictions.
+It has been described as anti-immigration; nevertheless, the FrP also supports free migration to and from the European Union through the European Economic Area as well as helping refugees through the United Nations Convention Relating to the Status of Refugees.
+After the 2022 Russian invasion of Ukraine, the Progress Party has been amenable to receiving Ukrainian refugees.

 The Progress Party was founded by Anders Lange in 1973 as an anti-tax protest movement.
 Its development was greatly influenced by Carl I. Hagen, the party's long-standing leader between 1978 and 2006.
 Siv Jensen served as the party leader between 2006 and 2021, when in February 2021 she announced that she would be stepping down at the next party convention in May.
 She was succeeded by her deputy leader, Sylvi Listhaug on 8 May 2021.